If you’ve just scheduled your first treatment at Wu’s Healing Center – welcome!

 4. Intake

-Before you consult with Dr. Wu, a staff member will talk with you about your health.
+Before your treatment, a staff member will talk with you about your health.
 On your first visit, you may wish to discuss aspects of your general medical history.

-Afterward — and on subsequent visits to the clinic — a staff member will ask you a series of questions focused on your immediate health, including how your last treatment went, the status of your major complaint, new or recurring pains, sensations of heat or cold, thirst, headaches or dizziness, bowel movements and urination, gynecological health/menstrual patterns, sleep, and emotional state.
-The staff member also may ask you to estimate your energy level on a scale up to 100 percent.
+Afterward you will be asked a series of questions focused on your immediate health, including how your last treatment went, the status of your major complaint, new or recurring pains, sensations of heat or cold, thirst, headaches or dizziness, bowel movements and urination, gynecological health/menstrual patterns, sleep, emotional state, and an estimate of your energy level on a scale up to 100 percent.

-Following preparation, Dr. Wu will review your intake chart, following up on specific conditions or complaints.
-She also may feel your pulses (on both wrists) and examine your tongue — both important indicators in Chinese medical diagnosis.
-Based on your condition, Dr. Wu will apply acupuncture needles of various lengths at different points along your body’s “meridians” to stimulate, clear, or redirect energy.
-She will instruct you in a breathing technique to minimize any pain or anxiety associated with receiving needles.
+A licensed acupuncturist will apply acupuncture needles of various lengths at different points along your body’s “meridians” to stimulate, clear, or redirect energy.
+He or she will instruct you in a breathing technique to minimize any pain or anxiety associated with receiving needles.
 This technique also activates the effectiveness of the acupuncture.

-Once Dr. Wu has applied needles, you’ll be asked to rest quietly for a while, remaining still and relaxing, breathing in and appreciating your body.
+Once needles are in place, you’ll be asked to rest quietly for a while, remaining still and relaxing, breathing in and appreciating your body.

 If you feel minor discomfort during your treatment, try focusing your breath on the point of pain until the discomfort diminishes.
 If your discomfort is severe, ring the bell placed by you on the treatment table and a staff member will assist you.